Object and Resource Persistence

 require_once __DIR__ . '/vendor/autoload.php';

-// Global variable to store the current number of client connections in the process
+// Global variable to store the number of client connections for the current process

 $connection_count = 0;